Bath, Somerset: Modern period

-The population of the city was 40,020 at the 1801 census, making it one of the largest cities in Britain.
-William Thomas Beckford bought a house in Lansdown Crescent in 1822, and subsequently two adjacent houses to form his residence.
+The population of the city grew rapidly, from 2,000 in 1700, to 28,000 in 1801, to 57,000 in 1831.
+This made it one of the largest cities in Britain by the early 1800s.
+William Thomas Beckford had bought a house in Lansdown Crescent in 1822, and subsequently two adjacent houses to form his residence.
 Having acquired all the land between his home and the top of Lansdown Hill, he created a garden more than 1/2 mi in length and built Beckford's Tower at the top.

 Emperor Haile Selassie of Ethiopia spent four years in exile, from 1936 to 1940, at Fairfield House in Bath.
 During World War II, between the evening of 25 April and the early morning of 27 April 1942, Bath suffered three air raids in reprisal for RAF raids on the German cities of Lübeck and Rostock, part of the Luftwaffe campaign popularly known as the Baedeker Blitz.
 During the Bath Blitz, more than 400 people were killed, and more than 19,000 buildings damaged or destroyed.
 Houses in Royal Crescent, Circus and Paragon were burnt out along with the Assembly Rooms.
 A 500 kg high explosive bomb landed on the east side of Queen Square, resulting in houses on the south side being damaged and the Francis Hotel losing 24 m of its frontage.
 The buildings have all been restored although there are still signs of the bombing.